- Introduction and Statement of Rights

 Hazing, which includes an intentional or reckless act directed against another for the purpose of initiation into or maintaining membership in any school sponsored activity, organization, club or team.

-- Selling, using or possessing obscene materials.
+- Selling, using or possessing or dissemination of obscene materials.

 - Use of vulgar or abusive language, cursing, or swearing.